0832389/GurmansBookStores/GurmansBookStores/README.txt

 Installed the NuGet package for Dapper.
 Implemented the same thing with new class in Repository folder.
 Implemented the ISP_Call interface
+Added connection to the database @ 5:02 PM